sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Added in Windows 10, version 1607.
 Specifies the minimum download QoS (Quality of Service or speed) in KiloBytes/sec for background downloads.
 This policy affects the blending of peer and HTTP sources.
 Delivery Optimization complements the download from the HTTP source to achieve the minimum QoS value set.

 <p style="margin-left: 20px">The default value is 500.

+<a href="" id="deliveryoptimization-domindisksizeallowedtopeer"></a>**DeliveryOptimization/DOMinDiskSizeAllowedToPeer**
+> **Note**  This policy is only enforced in Windows 10 Pro, Buisness, Enterprise, and Education editions and not supported in Windows 10 Mobile.

+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Specifies the required minimum disk size (capacity in GB) for the device to use Peer Caching.
+The value 0 means "not-limited" which means the cloud service set default value will be used.
+Recommended values: 64 GB to 256 GB.

+> **Note**  If the DOMofidyCacheDrive policy is set, the disk size check will apply to the new working directory specified by this policy.

+<p style="margin-left: 20px">The default value is 32 GB.

+<a href="" id="deliveryoptimization-dominfilesizetocache"></a>**DeliveryOptimization/DOMinFileSizeToCache**
+> **Note**  This policy is only enforced in Windows 10 Pro, Buisness, Enterprise, and Education editions and not supported in Windows 10 Mobile.

+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Specifies the minimum content file size in MB enabled to use Peer Caching.
+The value 0 means "unlimited" which means the cloud service set default value will be used.
+Recommended values: 1 MB to 100000 MB.

+<p style="margin-left: 20px">The default value is 100 MB.

+<a href="" id="deliveryoptimization-dominramallowedtopeer"></a>**DeliveryOptimization/DOMinRAMAllowedToPeer**
+> **Note**  This policy is only enforced in Windows 10 Pro, Buisness, Enterprise, and Education editions and not supported in Windows 10 Mobile.

+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Specifies the minimum RAM size in GB required to use Peer Caching.
+The value 0 means "not-limited" which means the cloud service set default value will be used.
+For example if the minimum set is 1 GB, then devices with 1 GB or higher available RAM will be allowed to use Peer caching.
+Recommended values: 1 GB to 4 GB.

+<p style="margin-left: 20px">The default value is 4 GB.

 <a href="" id="deliveryoptimization-domodifycachedrive"></a>**DeliveryOptimization/DOModifyCacheDrive**
 > **Note**  This policy is only enforced in Windows 10 Pro, Enterprise, and Education editions and not supported in Windows 10 Mobile.